o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 }
 ```

-Within a method, you can use SnarkyJS' data types and methods to define your custom logic.
+Within a method, you can use o1js data types and methods to define your custom logic.

 Later, you learn how you can...